skmezanul/sysadmin/README.md

 sa-learn2.sh - Search SA for all accounts in cPanel server

+sendermail.sh - Sender mail via CLI

 spacemonitor.sh - Verify space in the some partition

+suspend_cpuser.sh - Suspend an cpannel account

+unspendreseller.sh - Unsuspend a specifical reseller and all accounts for that reseller

+unsuspend_cpuser.sh - Unsuspend a specifical cpanel account

 updatecs.sh - Update ConfigServer Plugins in the server